xwmx/nb/README.md

 ##### Ace Editor

-[Ace](https://ace.c9.io/) is a text editor for GUI web browsers that enables advanced text editing functionality, including block selection and syntax highlighting.
+[Ace](https://ace.c9.io/) is a text editor for GUI web browsers that provides advanced text editing functionality, including block selection and syntax highlighting.

 To use Ace as the editor for `nb browse --gui`, add the following line to your `~/.nbrc` file: